oliviaschriber/AlloyTest_OliviaSchriber/README.md

 # AlloyTest_OliviaSchriber

-A simple Java console application that interacts with the [Alloy API](https://www.alloy.com) to evaluate user identity data.
-It collects user inputs, formats the data according to Alloy's expected structure, and submits  for evaluation.
+A simple Java console application that interacts with the Alloy API to evaluate user identity data.
+It collects user inputs, formats the data according to Alloy's expected structure, and submits the data for evaluation.
 The result is displayed to the user in a clear, human-readable format.

 ---